cometbft/cometbft/spec/abci/abci++_comet_expected_behavior.md

 >non-proposer        = *got-vote [process-proposal] [extend]
 >```

-* Finally, the grammar describes all its terminal symbols, which denote the different ABCI++ method calls that may appear in a sequence.
+* Finally, the grammar describes all its terminal symbols, which denote the different ABCI method calls that may appear in a sequence.

 >```abnf